Karisma-471/Team-Tech-Gems/README.md

 ## Step 5: Stage, Commit & Push Your Work

-Once you are done with your part of the design, commit your chnages to your branch.
+Once you are done with your part of the design, commit your changes to your branch.
 Simply follow these commands to do so easily:

 ``git add .``